Factoring taxes into your investment planning

 Finally, your portfolio and your resulting tax picture can change quickly because of market volatility.
 Vigilance is necessary to achieve both your tax and investment goals.

 Although time, not timing, is generally the key to long-term investment success, timing can have a dramatic impact on the tax consequences of investment activities.
-A taxpayer’s long-term capital gains rate can be as much as 20 percentage points lower than his or her ordinary-income rate.
+Your marginal long-term capital gains rate can be as much as 20 percentage points lower than your ordinary-income rate.

 The long-term gains rate applies to investments held for more than 12 months.
 The rate varies depending on your income and the type of assets.

 Holding on to an investment until you’ve owned it more than one year may help substantially cut tax on any gain.
+Keeping it even longer can also make tax sense.
 But be sure to look at your specific situation, and keep an eye out for possible tax law changes.

 Losses aren’t truly losses until they’re realized — that is, generally until you sell the investment for less than what you paid for it.
 So while it’s distressing to see an account statement that shows a large loss, the loss won’t affect your current tax situation as long as you still own the investment.